Kolzam RegioVan: Construction

-The RegioVan is a one level, partly low-floor railcar for regional passenger service on less busy, mostly non-electrified railway lines.
+The RegioVan is a single-level, partly low-floor railcar for regional passenger service on less busy, mostly non-electrified railway lines.
 Produced in single and double units.
 The triple unit although being a project did not become realised.

-In contrast to the previous designs of the Kolzam SN81 and SA104, the RegioVans have a modular lightweight body structure with a low floor in the entrance area.
+In contrast to the previous designs of the Kolzam SN81 and SA104/122, the RegioVans have a modular lightweight body structure with a low floor in the entrance area.
 The height of the floor in the lower level is 575–600 mm and in the partly high level with steps and a ramp the height is 1090 mm.

 The units have double slide doors on both sides with a width of 1300 mm, located in the low floor area.
 Under each door there is a sliding step for easy boarding and access to the vehicle.

 Both the 211M unit, the 212M one-axle unit (18MNb) and the (31ANb) are a one-axle unit.
 The planned three-axle unit, was to have had a third unit.
 The drive unit had an integrated engine with a power transmission and reverse shuttle which was placed under the floor in the power-pack engine system.

 The units are equipped with standard safety automation equipment: automatic train braking and Radio-Stop.